 - Distribution of leaflets or posting notices without approval.

-- Consumption of food or drink in designated areas, such as the historical room.
+- Consumption of food or drink in non-designated areas, such as the historical room.

 - Violation of any local, state or federal law.